 Prepared by Christine Reilly and Nathan Smith, NCRG

-This paper discusses some of the proposed changes that will be published in the American Psychiatric Association's fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), set to release in May 2013.
+This paper discusses some of the proposed changes that will be published in the American Psychiatric Association's fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), released in May 2013.
 The DSM is a key reference document for mental health professionals that contains descriptions, symptoms and other criteria for diagnosing mental disorders.
 The DSM-5 proposes specific changes to the diagnostic code of pathological gambling to reclassify the disorder, and those proposed revisions are outlined in this document.

 Internet Gambling: An Emerging Field of Research